saleor/saleor/docs/architecture/events.rst

 order events in one go.
 Instead of generating multiple create query, one can simply pass the objects to django's |QuerySet.bulk_create|_ method.

-If one simply does not want to bulk create, or delay the creation, one can directly run ``save()`` for the creation.
+If one simply does not want to bulk create, delay the creation, one can directly run ``save()`` for the creation.

 .. |QuerySet.bulk_create| replace:: ``QuerySet.bulk_create``